Tessuti: History

-David Light, the founder of Tessuti, opened his first shop at 53 Watergate Row, Chester in April 1985.
+David Light and his brother-in-law Michael Ashcroft, opened their first shop at 53 Watergate Row, Chester in April 1985.
 The first store to offer a number of international brands to Chester, Tessuti’s original store introduced new labels such as Stone Island, CP Company and Giorgio Armani to the city.

+In May 2012, JD Sports Fashion plc acquired 40% of the business and then later in 2016 took control of Tessuti in full.